 Regarded as one of the most outstanding residential architects working in Sydney in the early 20th century, Bertrand James Waterhouse (1876-1965) was initially influenced by the Arts & Crafts Movement and later the textures and stucco walls of the Mediterranean.

-In this in-depth examination of Waterhouse's architectural career, led by architectural historian Robert Griffin, we begin with a lecture and morning tea at 'Nutcote'.
-The walking tour takes in a range of properties, including two of his own houses in Neutral Bay and his important early commissions, 'Brent Knowle' and 'Ailsa'.
-A number of these houses will be opened exclusively for the HHA.
+In this in-depth examination of Waterhouse's architectural career, led by Dr Ian Hoskins, we begin with a lecture and morning tea at 'Nutcote' followed by a walking tour taking in examples of Waterhouse's work in the locale.

 Explore Wisemans Ferry and St Albans – the river communities of inns and pioneer homes.

 There are many fascinating sites on the itinerary and all are providing bespoke experiences especially for the HHA.
 Hear from private owners and local historians as they take us on exclusive tours of historic properties and landscapes and tell the story of this remarkable hidden valley.

 Highlights include Price Morris Cottage (1835 wattle and daub timber cottage), the Industrious Settler (former inn with 1820s slab cottage, outbuildings & Walters family settler graves); the delightful Settler’s Arms Inn (1840s two storey stone Georgian Inn) and St Joseph’s Church (Restored 1839 sandstone Gothic Catholic Church & cemetery and winner of the NSW National Trust 2013 Best Heritage Restoration award).
 We will also have time on this two-day tour to visit Cobham Hall, the original home of Solomon Wiseman and other historic bridges, churches, houses and graveyards along the way.